CipherNomad/Real-Estate-Application/readme.md

 ## Hosting

-This project is deployed on [Heroku](https://www.heroku.com/) or other cloud services.
-Access the live project [here](https://example.com).
+This project is deployed on Netlify .
+Access the live project [https://bespoke-cranachan-2b9466.netlify.app/].

 ## License